ebellm/ASTR_597A_W23/assignments.rst

 Homework
 ========

-Homeworks will be assigned weekly; due dates and times are TBC.
+Homeworks will be assigned weekly and are due by the start of class on Tuesday.
 Exercises will be a mix of calculations based on the readings and practical data analysis in the RSP.

 Collaboration
 =============